prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Consul ACL Token, If not provided it will use the ACL from the local Consul Agent.</p>
+<p>Consul ACL TokenRef, If not provided it will use the ACL from the local Consul Agent.</p>
 </td>
 </tr>
 <tr>